hmac/hmac.github.io/posts/2019-05-19-ruby-parser-combinators.md

 To provide this behaviour we define a method `backtrack`, which takes a block.
 If that block fails to parse, `backtrack` will reset the index after it.
 How do we know if a parse has failed?
 We'll use an exception.
 This has the nice property that if the parser consists of multiple parts and the first part fails, the subsequent parts will be skipped.
+Each parser doesn't need to check if the previous parser succeeded, because if it had failed it would have raised an exception and we would never reach the second parser.
+This is what allows us to write parsers cleanly (as you'll see in a minute) without any plumbing of checking return values between one and the next.

 ```ruby
 def backtrack